massimo93/ItalianDotNetDateTimeUtils/docs/generated/Dabomase/ItalianDateTimeUtils/DateTimeHolidaysExtensions/methods/IsAnniversaryOfTheUnificationOfItalyDayOfficiallyCelebrated.md

 bool

-True if given date is is the Anniversary of the Unification Of Italy; otherwise, false.
+True if given date is the Anniversary of the Unification Of Italy; otherwise, false.

 ___